Stocks and Bonds

 2020-08-30 at 10.01 AM.png

 The Plan offers several ways to diversify your fixed income portfolio.
-There is an investment that focuses on inflation-protected bonds, a core intermediate term U.S. bond fund, two foreign bond funds, a high yield (junk bond) fund, a short-term U.S. bond fund, and an FDIC insured money market fund.
+There is a fund that focuses on inflation-protected bonds, an index and actively managed core intermediate term U.S. bond funds, an actively managed global bond fund, an index foreign bond fund, a high yield (junk bond) fund, a short-term U.S. bond fund, and an FDIC insured money market fund.

 Balanced Fund